 Policies and procedures regarding admission requirements, transfer credit issues, pricing, etc. will be determined administratively with the ongoing consultation of the Executive Committee.

 3.3.5 Liberal Arts Symposium

 The faculty agree to set aside a class day in the spring semester for students to present their research and artistic work to the campus community.
 No classes will be held on this day to encourage the full participation of faculty and students.
 The date will be selected, as far as possible, in such a way as to encourage students to apply and present at NCUR.
-The executive committee will appoint a committee of faculty who will work with Tri-Beta to plan and organize the event.
 The date of the spring event will be set prior to the end of the fall semester.
 Faculty agree to attend and to encourage students to participate in and attend these presentations of student work.

 Revision to 3.3 (Provost title) was approved by the faculty, November 6, 2014.

 Revision to 3.3.5 was approved by the faculty, April 1, 2015.